saltzm/cgen/README.md

 # What is cgen?
 At its simplest, cgen is a tool that lets you write C code mixed with metaprogramming in JavaScript.

 At its finest, cgen is a tool that lets you build higher and higher level abstractions for code generation to help you write C code with less and less effort.

+Core features:
+* C with metaprogramming in JavaScript
+* Automated #includes and makefile generation from a single dependency list for .h/.c file pairs
+* Extreme extensibility

 [Jump to examples](#tutorial)